masuta16/bot-twitter-node/README.md

 # ExampleBot

-This bot retweets the latest tweet using the ["`#mediaarts`"][twitter-mediaarts] hashtag.
-It attempts to retweet once per hour.
+Esse bot retwita o ultimo tweet usando a hashtag  ["`#mediaarts`"][twitter-mediaarts] e tenta retwitar uma vez por hora.

 _Note: you must be comfortable using your computer's command line interface to use this bot.
 If you've never used it, there are tutorials for [macOS](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) and [Windows](http://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/)._